MubasshiraMusarrat/CSE-102-Igraphics_Project/README.md

 # How to run
-written inside 'Instructions.md'.
+Written inside 'Instructions.md'.
 Along with function descriptions.

 # What does it do